Appeal Policy and Procedure for FRCR and DDMFR Exams

 - Exam Manager (Secretary).

 An appeal is not an opportunity for a review or remark of the exam.
-However, the Panel will review the appellant’s submission and follow a set, objective process which will check that no administrative, procedural, numerical, data transcription or computing errors have occurred, and that the result accurately reflects the assessment of the appellant by RCR examiners during the exam and results-awarding process.
+However, the Panel will check the candidate’s submission and follow a set, objective process to ensure that no administrative, procedural, numerical, data transcription or computing errors have occurred, and that the result accurately reflects the assessment of the candidate by RCR examiners during the exam and results-awarding process.

-The decision will be by majority vote of Panel members.
-The appellant will receive a decision within eight weeks of the result date by email.
-The outcome information will also be held on the appellant’s record.
+The appeal decision will be by majority vote of Panel members.
+The candidate will receive a decision within 30 working days of the result date by email.

 Following consideration of the appeal, the Panel will reach its findings.
 As detailed below, it is important to note that the identification of a procedural irregularity will not automatically result in a fail result being amended to a pass.
 Potential appeal outcomes are likely to be as follows: